MileHacker Logo

 Mid-Range Choices

-Numerous options provide Egyptian, seafood, and some international cuisines.
+Numerous options provide Egyptian, seafood, and a few international cuisines.
 Many are along the Corniche.

 • A good variety of local and some global dishes.